bootlin/training-materials/slides/yocto-sdk/yocto-sdk.typ

 - It includes a toolchain, libraries headers and all the needed tools.

 - This SDK can be installed on any computer and is self-contained.
-The presence of Poky is not required for the SDK to fully work.
+The presence of OpenEmbedded is not required for the SDK to fully work.

 === Available SDKs